In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 In the above syntax,

-- The UPSERT is referred to as merge in relational databases, as UP – update, and SERT – insert.
-When you insert a new row into the table, PostgreSQL will UPDATE the row if it already exists, otherwise, the new row will be inserted.
+- In relational databases, UPSERT is referred to as merge, UP—update, and SERT—insert.
+When you insert a new row into the table, PostgreSQL will UPDATE the row if it already exists; otherwise, the new row will be inserted.

 - target can be any column, a UNIQUE constraint, or a WHERE predicate statement.
-It specifies where it will check for the uniqueness of the rows inserted with the existed rows.
+It specifies where it will check for the uniqueness of the rows inserted with the existing rows.

 (column_name) -- A column name where unique constraint is specified